PurrNet/PurrLobby/README.md

 Two ways to keep your customizations:

+- **Deselect your files during import.** PurrLobby imports into `Assets/PurrLobby`, so updating opens Unity's interactive import window.
-- **Import the `.unitypackage`.** Unity's import window lets you deselect individual files, so you can skip anything you have modified and take only the rest of the update.
+  Uncheck anything you have modified to keep your version and take the rest of the update.
 - **Duplicate before you edit.** Copy any prefab or asset you plan to change into your own folder outside `Assets/PurrLobby` and point your scenes at the copy.
 Updates then never touch your version.